imbroisi/vscode-extension-react-component-creator-wizard/README.md

 </center>

 ## Description
-This Visual Studio Code extension helps you create a folder and file structure for React components quickly and efficiently.
-It provides context menu commands to generate the necessary files and folders for a new React component, ensuring consistency and saving development time.
+This Visual Studio Code Extension helps you create a folder and file structure for React components quickly and efficiently.
+It provides context menu commands to generate the files and folders needed for a new React component, ensuring consistency and saving development time.

 ## Features
-- Create a new React component structure with a quick operation - right clicking in the folder you want your component, choose a name, and that's it.
+- Create a new React component structure with a quick operation - right-click on the folder where you want the component, choose a name and you're done.
-- Customize the file extensions and styles used in the component structure.
+- Customize the files and styles used in the component structure.
-- Support for Storybook and Unit Tests (React Testing Library).
+- Support for Storybook and Unit Tests (React Test Library).

 ## Example of Structure Result
 Assuming you name your component `MyComponent`: